derekbarber/derekbarber.ca/source/_posts/2015-03-20-growing-as-a-developer-through-podcasts.markdown

 If you are a Ruby developer this podcast should be an essential part of your listening habits.
 The panel format, led by Charles Max Wood, is excellent and the diversity of the panel always leads to great insights and new ways of thinking.
-One of the highlights of the show for me is "the picks", in which the panelists and guests share interesting and helpful things they come across recently.
+One of the highlights of the show for me is "the picks", in which the panelists and guests share interesting and helpful things they have come across recently.
 It could a product, a service, an article, a conference talk, basically pretty much anything worth sharing.
 I've discovered some amazing stuff thanks to the picks.
+All in all, a fantastic podcast and it's also very friendly to new Rubyists, and so if Ruby is something you've wanted to check out the Ruby Rogues is a great way to do so.

 [Visit devchat.tv/ruby-rogues/](http://devchat.tv/ruby-rogues/)